AdobeDocs/journey-optimizer.en/help/ajo-home.md

 >[!TAB Reporting with Customer Journey Analytics (Beta)]

-Journey Optimizer reporting is now fully integrated with Customer Journey Analytics capabilities, standardizing reporting across both platforms and improving data consistency and reliability.
+Journey Optimizer reporting comes with an improved interoperability with Customer Journey Analytics capabilities, standardizing reporting across both platforms and improving data consistency and reliability.

 [![learn more](using/assets/do-not-localize/learn-more-button.svg)](using/reports/cja-ajo.md)